Top 22 Interview Questions: Network Firewall [Updated 2024]

 Ans:

-NMap is an open-source tool to audit network components for open ports and services.
+NMap is an open-source tool to audit open ports and service network components.
 Click Here to learn the Top 15 NMap Commands

 Q3.
 How does a firewall work?